Highasakite: Camp Echo (2016)

 Highasakite released the single "5 Million Miles" in April 2017.

 Uranium Heart and The Bare Romantic (2019–2020)

 On 16 November 2018, the band announced their fourth studio album Uranium Heart, produced by Bersu with all tracks written by Håvik.
 The album was later released on 1 February 2019, and the band embarked on an arena sized tour across Norway.

 In October 2019, the band released the first part of a two part mini album titled "The Bare Romantic", with first single "Can I Be Forgiven" reaching #26 on the Spotify Norway top 200.
-The second part of the mini album, released 7 February 2020 contained the single "Under The Sun" which received a sync in the Norwegian film Tunnelen.
+The second part of the mini album, released 7 February 2020 contained the single "Under The Sun" which appeared in the Norwegian film Tunnelen.

 In February 2020 Highasakite were nominated for the "Pop Group of the Year Award" at the Norwegian equivalent of the Grammy Awards.